Research and Learning

 Research partnership

 In 2020 we started a research partnership with the Harvard Law School International Human Rights Clinic.
-Clinical Professor Susan Farbstein and her JD team have been assisting us with research on the legal and regulatory framework for local government; international best practice for community water monitoring systems and a political and economic diagnostic of ADM.
-Their assistance has been instrumental to our work so far.
+Clinical Professor Susan Farbstein and her JD team assisted us with research on the legal and regulatory framework for local government; international best practice for community water monitoring systems and a political and economic diagnostic of ADM.
+Their assistance was instrumental to shaping our work

 In 2022, we started a research partnership with Oxford Pro Bono Publico and organisation based at the Oxford Faculty of Law they are currently helping us with our work on the development of a holistic right to early learning.